Terra nullius: Clipperton Island

 The sovereignty of Clipperton Island was settled by arbitration between France and Mexico.
 King Victor Emmanuel III of Italy rendered a decision in 1931 that the sovereignty of Clipperton Island belongs to France from the date of November 17, 1858.
 The Mexican claim was rejected for lack of proof of prior Spanish discovery and, in any event, no effective occupation by Mexico before 1858, when the island was therefore territorium nullius, and the French occupation then was sufficient and legally continuing.

-South Island of New Zealand

-In 1840, the newly appointed Lieutenant-Governor of New Zealand, Captain William Hobson of the Royal Navy, following instructions from the British government, declared sovereignty over the Middle Island (later called the South Island) and Stewart Island on the basis they were terra nullius.

 South America

 Patagonia

 Patagonia was according to some considerations regarded a terra nullius in the 19th century.
 This notion ignored the Spanish Crown's recognition of indigenous Mapuche sovereignty and is considered by scholars Nahuelpán and Antimil to have set the stage for an era of Chilean "republican colonialism".